 - 1. Clear the area around telehandler of all personnel. - 2.
-Apply the parking brake.
-Place the transmission in "NEUTRAL". - 3.
+Engage the parking brake.
+Place the transmission control lever in "NEUTRAL". - 3.
 Block all four wheels. - 4.
 Section off a large area under the boom to restrict any personnel from entering this area. - 5.
 See Service Manual for information.